hmrc/income-tax-mtd-changelog/README.md

-# Income Tax (Making Tax Digital) API Changelog
+# Making Tax Digital for Income Tax API Changelog

-This page contains a log of the latest changes for [Income Tax (Making Tax Digital) APIs](https://developer.service.hmrc.gov.uk/api-documentation/docs/api?filter=income-tax-mtd).
-For information about planned changes to these APIs, see [Income Tax (Making Tax Digital) roadmap](https://developer.service.hmrc.gov.uk/roadmaps/mtd-itsa-vendors-roadmap/).
+This page contains a log of the latest changes for [Making Tax Digital for Income Tax APIs](https://developer.service.hmrc.gov.uk/api-documentation/docs/api?filter=income-tax-mtd).
+For information about planned changes to these APIs, see the [Making Tax Digital for Income Tax roadmap](https://developer.service.hmrc.gov.uk/roadmaps/mtd-itsa-vendors-roadmap/).

 [Get notified about changes to these APIs](notifications/get-notified.md)